carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 on the expression stack before evaluating the expression.
 However, DWARF Version 5 only allows the stack to contain values and so only a single memory address can be on the stack which makes these incapable of handling location descriptions with multiple places, or places other than memory.
-Since this proposal allows the stack to contain location descriptions, the operations are generalized to support location descriptions that can have multiple places.
+Since these extensions allow the stack to contain location descriptions, the operations are generalized to support location descriptions that can have multiple places.
 This is backwards compatible with DWARF Version 5 and allows objects with multiple places to be supported.
 For example, the expression that describes